š¹ What Are Buffers?

 - Type the replacement word and pressĀ

-If you want toĀ manually confirm each replacementĀ instead of replacing all occurrences at once, you can useĀ Vimās interactive substitution modeĀ with theĀ c
+If you want toĀ manually confirm each replacementĀ instead of replacing all occurrences at once, you can useĀ Vimās interactive substitution modeĀ with theĀ cĀ (confirm) flag.

 š¹ Updated Key Mappings for Manual Confirmation